 Sometimes addiction is an attempt at ‘self-medicating’.
 When struggling with emotions and thoughts, one way to attempt finding some peace and balance is to use or drink the feelings away.
 It might be that you thought it would help you to become more capable and effective in life, but it most often has only negative consequences.
 It is tragic that imbalance and unmanageability are only exacerbated by the addiction.

 What Is Addiction?

-Sometimes people think of addiction as a terribly selfish illness, but when someone is suffering from addiction, regard for self is quickly abandoned as preoccupation with drinking and using takes over.
+Sometimes people think of addiction as a terribly selfish illness, but when you’re suffering from addiction, regard for yourself is quickly abandoned as preoccupation with drinking and using takes over.
 In fact, addicts tend to put themselves in progressively more dangerous situations.
 Hence, we do not believe that addicts are selfish, rather they are powerless over the illness of addiction.

 Addiction Is an Illness

 The fact that addicts and alcoholics have continued using despite all the consequences above has left the rest of society, the medical profession and the criminal justice system at a loss for years.
 Now our understanding of addiction acknowledges that rather than addiction being a moral failing.
 Addiction is a chronic neurological disorder – an illness.
 It is characterised by an inability to choose to stop using.